Pasumpon Muthuramalinga Thevar: Ramnad riots

 A by-election was held in the Mudukulathur assembly constituency on 1 July 1957, as Thevar had resigned from his assembly seat.
 The election was won by D. V. Sasivarna Thevar of the Forward Bloc.
 The situation in the area was tense on the day that the results were released, and there was a sizeable presence of police forces in place.
-Clashes between Maravars, Kudumbars who largely supported the Forward Bloc, and pro-Congress Nadars, Pallars began in a few villages soon after the election result was acknowledged.
+Clashes between Maravars, Kudumbars who largely supported the Forward Bloc, and pro-Congress supporters Pallars began in a few villages soon after the election result was acknowledged.
 Gradually the violence spread to more and more villages, and by August the riots had spread throughout the entire district.
 Several persons were killed and thousands of houses were torched.

 Final years

 After being released from prison Thevar began mobilising for the Madurai municipal elections, held in March 1959.
 An alliance of the Forward Bloc, Communist Party of India, Indian National Democratic Congress and Dravida Munnetra Kazhagam was formed.
 The alliance won the elections, and for the first time Congress lost its hold over the city administration.

 Following the election, Thevar's health deteriorated and he largely withdrew from public life.
 He was nominated for the 1962 Lok Sabha election but attended only one campaign meeting, which also was attended by Rajaji (who now had merged with his INDC with the Swatantra Party).
-Thevar was re-elected, but for health reasons he was unable to travel to the parliament in Delhi.Thevar died on October 29, 1963, just one day before his 55th birthday.
+Thevar was re-elected, but for health reasons he was unable to travel to the parliament in Delhi.Thevar died on October 29, 1963, same day on his 55th birthday.
 He died in Thirunagar, Madurai.